oneforawe/react-ts/README.md

 * Investigate possibility of putting the remaining config files into the config folder.
-* Investigate having the git config file refer to a separate credentials file;
-  that would simplify files and steps.
 * Investigate simplifying the process to automatically fix file-line-endings, especially forcing git to use the attributes file in the config folder and seeing if `git add --renormalize .` can work; that would simplify files and